vannotz/Encrypted-Arch-Dual-Drive/README.md

 - **SATA SSD**: `${MEDIA_DISK}` — used for media storage (encrypted as a single ext4 partition).
 - **Optional**: Secure Boot and TPM 2.0.

 If you plan to use Secure Boot, set it to **Setup Mode** in the BIOS.
 If using TPM, ensure your system supports **TPM 2.0** since this guide does not cover older versions.
 You can skip Secure Boot or TPM steps if you do not need them, and you can choose to use only one or the other.
-However, if you use TPM without Secure Boot, remove `7` from `--tpm2-pcrs=0+7+15` in Section 14.
+However, if you use TPM without Secure Boot, remove `7` from `--tpm2-pcrs=7+15:sha256` in Section 14.
 If you only have one disk, ignore commands related to the second disk (`${MEDIA_DISK}`).

-Both encrypted partitions are unlocked at boot using a single passphrase via `systemd-cryptsetup` auto-unlock (configured through kernel parameters, meaning no `crypttab`) and TPM.
+Both encrypted partitions are unlocked at boot using a single passphrase via `systemd-cryptsetup` auto-unlock and TPM.
 This guide also covers detailed network setup (Wi-Fi and/or Ethernet with MAC randomization, DNS with DNSSEC/DoT, and NTP/NTS).

 **Note:** All commands assume root privileges (or `sudo`).
 Adjust device names (e.g., `/dev/nvme0n1`, `/dev/sda`), locale (e.g., `en_US.UTF-8`), timezone, and network settings (e.g., `wlan0`, `eth0`) as needed. **Backup important data before proceeding!**